-What is Horse Time
+What is Horse Spirit Medicine?

-About Omar, Raven, & Oriane Lee
+About co-founders Omar, Raven & Oriane Lee

-White Horse Sanctuary is insured through CapriCMW
+White Horse Sanctuary is insured through BFL Canada

 Horse Wisdom for Dr. Charles

 Two friends and I stand in a big grassy paddock on Cortes Island.
 Six horses are grazing with their heads down in the summer warmth.
 Hollyhock co-founders Charles Steinberg and Torkin Wakefield are here with a question: Charles asks for a reflection about the HIV treatment project he has been working with in Kampala, Uganda...
 Continue reading

 Wildly Familiar: Nature’s Sixth Sense

 In Zimbabwe, Oriane Lee talks with two safari guides after their Equine Guided Learning session.
 More at home with elephants and lions, than with horses, the guides compare her approach with horses with their own experience of tracking wild animals in the African bush.

 I hadn’t noticed the girl lying on her back on a blanket below the bleachers where I sit observing the other youngsters circling the round corral on their horses.
 Three children at a time, each held in the saddle by an enthusiastic groom on either side.
 A third groom, or volunteer from the community, carries the lead rope in front...
 Continue reading